0xchase/HACS408E-slides/week-04.md

 </Row>

 ---
-currentNav: "Dynamic Analysis"
+currentNav: "Debugging"
 ---

 # Dynamic Analysis

 Last week we introduced static analysis.
 This can be laborious for large binaries, so it's useful to analyze a program when it's running.
-GDB is one strategy.
+Debugging with GDB is one strategy.

 <ScrollableView height="380px">
 <table>